bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders.rst

 This allows us to generate any number of data points that has similar characteristics to our observed data.
 This is in contrast to a
 `discriminative model <https://en.wikipedia.org/wiki/Discriminative_model>`__,
-which only "generates" your target outcome variable.
+which can only model dependence between the outcome variable (:math:`y`) and features (:math:`X`).
 For example, a binary classifier only outputs 0 or 1 "y" labels and cannot generate a data point that looks like your "X" features.

 Typically, as part of your model you'll want to specify latent variables that represent some higher level concepts.
 This allows for intuitive relationships